OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/02-EMG-Setup.md

 Once you have the GUI open, turn off any channels that you have not connected to muscle sensors, toggling the number next to the channel, in the Time Series widget.

 When you are running the GUI, data from N1P pins will be displayed on Channel 1 within the [Time Series Widget](../../06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md#time-series).
+Data from N2P pins will be displayed on Channel 2, and so on and so forth.

 Once you are happy with your software and hardware settings, press "BEGIN DATA STREAM."
 Here is an example of what your data stream should look like as you flex and relax your muscle: